Smallest drop of QGP: Thermodynamic properties in p-Pb collisions: Conclusion

-This was the first time that the state-of-the-art hybrid modeling of ultra-relativistic collisions was used to obtain thermodynamic quantities of strongly interacting matter in small systems.
-It is possible to extract the effective temperature and the entropy density of the system from the final state-charged particle multiplicity and mean transverse momentum measured in large ultra-relativistic colliders for p-Pb collisions.
-The results show that the thermodynamic quantities are in agreement with Lattice QCD calculations only for the $30\%$ of p-Pb events with the highest multiplicities.
-Events with smaller multiplicities do not exhibit the expected properties for QGP.
-The temperature delimiting the region where p-Pb behaves like a droplet of QGP is approximately the same found earlier for Pb-Pb collisions, $T_{\rm eff}\approx 220$ MeV.
-However, in p-Pb events, the volume of the system is 45 times smaller than in central Pb-Pb events.
+This was the first time that state-of-the-art hybrid modeling of ultra-relativistic collisions was used to obtain thermodynamic quantities of strongly interacting matter.
+It is possible to extract the effective temperature and entropy density of the system from the number of charged particles in the final state and the mean transverse momentum measured in large ultra-relativistic colliders for p-Pb collisions.
+The results show that the thermodynamic quantities agree with the lattice QCD calculations only for the $30\%$ of p-Pb events with the highest multiplicities.
+Events with smaller multiplicities do not show the properties expected for QGP.
+The temperature that delimits the region where p-Pb behaves like a QGP droplet is approximately the same as previously found for Pb-Pb collisions, namely $T_{\rm eff}\approx 220$ MeV.
+However, for p-Pb events, the volume of the system is 45 times smaller than for central Pb-Pb events.

+One may argue that the differences between the hybrid model and the experimental data for p-Pb might be able to be fixed by making the chain parameters more accurate.
+Given the robustness of our findings about the correlation between $\langle p_t \rangle$ and $T_{\rm eff}$, our conclusion regarding the validity of the hydrodynamic framework for these systems is more robust than a simple comparison of usual final observables to experimental data.

-Another quantity of thermodynamic interest is the speed of sound $c_s^2$, which can be obtained by momentum variations with respect to multiplicity, $c_s^2=d\ln \langle p_t \rangle/d\ln(dN/d\eta)$.
+Another quantity of thermodynamic interest is the speed of sound $c_s$, which can be obtained by momentum variations with respect to multiplicity, $c_s^2=d\ln \langle p_t \rangle/d\ln(dN/d\eta)$, with fixed centrality, i.e. same effective volume \cite{Gardim:2019xjs}.
 In this calculation, the proportionality coefficients between observables and thermodynamics, which are the largest sources of errors, cancel each other out.
 Extracting this quantity would depend on measurements of the average transverse momentum of p-Pb systems at different energies.
-Unfortunately, there are no experiments yet that collided p-Pb at energies other than $\sqrt{s} = 5.02 $ TeV.
+Recently, the ALICE collaboration has presented preliminary results for p-Pb on the dependence of the transverse momentum as a function of the number of charged particles for two different energies, 5.02 TeV and 8.16 TeV \cite{ALICE:2022xip}, however, it is not possible to obtain a $c_s$ at this point as no dependence on centrality was shown.

+These results should be taken as an important caveat when extracting QGP transport coefficients from Bayesian studies: if small systems are included in the study, only a centrality range consistent with QGP formation should be considered in the analysis.